Skip to main content

 What are the FundedNext challenge rules?

-FundedNext measures daily drawdown against start-of-day balance, not peak intraday equity, materially friendlier than FTMO’s peak-equity rule.
+FundedNext measures daily drawdown against start-of-day balance, not peak intraday equity, appreciably friendlier than FTMO’s peak-equity rule.
 Daily drawdown limits range from 3% on Stellar 1-Step to 5% on Evaluation.
 Profit targets: 8% Phase 1 / 5% Phase 2 on Evaluation, 10% on Stellar 1-Step single-step.
 The Stellar Lite plan caps any single trading day’s profit at 40% of total payout profit to filter out one-big-day reliance and reward consistent profitability.

 How fast are FundedNext payouts?